Economic Nexus Invoice Tracking for Multi-State Sales Tax

 Immediate Steps After Threshold Crossing

-When a state moves from "approaching" to "exceeded," your team needs to execute a defined sequence:
+When a state moves from "approaching" to "exceeded," your team needs a defined sequence:

 1. File for state sales tax registration.
 Some states issue permits within days; others take two to four weeks.
 Start immediately — processing delays do not pause your collection obligation.